richardfuca/react-native-decompiler/README.md

 **DOES NOT SUPPORT ENCRYPTED/BINARY (FACEBOOK, INSTAGRAM) BUNDLES**

 Decompiles React Native `index.android.bundle` JS files.
-Some Webpack files too (see limitations)!
+Webpack files too!

+Also tries to remove some compilation artifacts (via internal plugins, ESLint, and Prettier) to make it easier to read.

 # Usage